-Both the kidneys and the lungs help keep a stable pH within the human body.
-The lungs carry out this role by moderating carbon dioxide concentrations; the kidneys manage it through two processes:
+The kidneys and lungs help keep a stable pH within the human body.
+The lungs achieve this by moderating the concentration of carbon dioxide.

-- Reabsorbing and regenerating bicarbonate from urine: bicarbonate is used to neutralize acids; the kidneys can either retain it if the pH is tolerable or release it when acid is on the rise2
+- Reabsorbing and regenerating bicarbonate from urine: Bicarbonate helps neutralize acids.
+The kidneys can either retain it if the pH is tolerable or release it if acid levels rise.

-- Excreting hydrogen ions and fixed acids: fixed acids are also known as nonvolatile acids and the name refers to any acids not produced as a result of carbon dioxide.
-They are a result of the incomplete metabolism of carbohydrates, fats and proteins.
-They include lactic acid, sulfuric acid and phosphoric acid.
+- Excreting hydrogen ions and fixed acids: Fixed or nonvolatile acids are any acids that do not occur as a result of carbon dioxide.
+They result from the incomplete metabolism of carbohydrates, fats, and proteins.
+They include lactic acid, sulfuric acid, and phosphoric acid.

-If a rise in plasma osmolality is detected, the hypothalamus in the brain responds by passing a message to the pituitary gland which, in turn, releases antidiuretic hormone (ADH).
+If osmolality rises in the blood plasma, the hypothalamus in the brain responds by passing a message to the pituitary gland.
+This, in turn, releases antidiuretic hormone (ADH).

 In response to ADH, the kidney makes a number of changes, including:

-- Portions of the collecting duct that are normally not permeable to water are reopened, allowing water back into the body
+- reopening portions of the collecting duct that water cannot normally enter, allowing water back into the body

 Regulating blood pressure

-Anything that alters blood pressure can damage the kidneys over time, including excess alcohol, smoking and obesity.
+Anything that alters blood pressure can damage the kidneys over time, including excessive alcohol consumption, smoking, and obesity.